ericzrinsky/discogs/case_study.md

 ### Look Up Artist Codes in Spotify

-There isn't an easy way to gather "Artist Codes" within the mobile or desktop versions of the Spotify application; however, we can get what we need if we use the web-application.
-Navigate to <a href="https://open.spotify.com">https://open.spotify.com</a> and log in.
+There isn't an easy way to gather "Artist Codes" within the mobile or desktop versions of the **Spotify** application; however, we can get what we need if we use the web-application.
+Navigate to [https://open.spotify.com](https://open.spotify.com) and log in.

 ![Spotify](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i42.png "Spotify Web Application")

-Click "Search" and type the name of the artist in the "Start typing..." textbox.
+Click "Search" and type the name of the first artist in the "Start typing..." textbox.

 ![Spotify](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i43.png "Spotify Web Application")

-Browse to the appropriate artist in the search results and then copy the alphanumeric artist code at the end of the URL in the address bar.
+Browse to the appropriate artist listing in the search results and then copy the alphanumeric artist code at the end of the URL in the address bar.

 ![Spotify](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i44.png "Artist Code")

-Repeat this process until you have obtained all 30 of the Artist Codes.
+Repeat this process until you have obtained all 30 of the "Artist Codes."

 |Number|Artist|Artist Code|
 |--- |--- |--- |